How to Get Mats out of Dog Hair - 5 Best Tools For Dematting Your Dog

 Removing mats from dogs is usually not an easy task, but if you have the right tools before you begin, it will definitely make things go much smoother for you and your furry friend.
 Make sure you take things slowly and always start a dematting session with a calm and relaxed dog.

-TOP 5 TOOLS YOU NEED TO GATHER BEFORE DE MATTING YOUR DOG
+TOP 5 TOOLS YOU NEED TO GATHER BEFORE DEMATTING YOUR DOG

 1. High Quality Dematting tool